defunkt/jquery-pjax/README.md

 pjax only works with [browsers that support the `history.pushState` API][compat].
 When the API isn't supported pjax goes into fallback mode:
 `$.fn.pjax` calls will be a no-op and `$.pjax` will hard load the given URL.
-This mode targets the browser requirements of the jQuery version being used.

 For debugging purposes, you can intentionally disable pjax even if the browser supports `pushState`.
 Just call `$.pjax.disable()`.
 To see if pjax is actually supports `pushState`, check `$.support.pjax`.